CsabaDu/CsabaDu.DynamicTestData.Lite/README.md

 **CsabaDu.DynamicTestData** has been reorganized from a single monolithic package into a set of focused, aligned modules (NuGet packages) while keeping a clean, consistent namespace hierarchy under `CsabaDu.DynamicTestData.*`.
 Modules are deployable package boundaries; namespaces are logical organization inside those packages.
 The new layout reduces transitive dependencies, clarifies responsibilities, and makes it easier for consumers to adopt only what they need.

-See the Segregated Architecture Diagram for a visual overview of module boundaries and namespace relationships:
+See the Segregated Architecture Diagram for a visual overview of module and namespace boundaries and dependencies:

 ![CsabaDu_DynamicTestData_Segregated_Simplified](https://raw.githubusercontent.com/CsabaDu/CsabaDu.DynamicTestData/refs/heads/master/_Images/CsabaDu_DynamicTestData_Segregated_Simplified.svg)